Zebrina/obse64/obse64_readme.txt

 * Can I modify and release my own version of OBSE64 based on the included source code?
 - No; the suggested method for extending OBSE64 is to write a plugin.
 If this does not meet your needs, please email the contact addresses listed below.

-* Can I rehost OBSE64 as part of a mod pack/collection or otherwise rehost the files?
+* Can I rehost OBSE64 as part of a mod pack or otherwise rehost the files?
 - No. Providing a link to https://www.nexusmods.com/oblivionremastered/mods/282 is the suggested method of distribution.
 Exceptions may be given under applicable circumstances; contact us at the email addresses below.
 This means that if you see this file available for download anywhere other than https://obse.silverlock.org, https://www.github.com/ianpatt/obse64, or on Nexus by any user other than https://www.nexusmods.com/users/2166624, that service is violating copyright.
 I don't like having to explicitly spell this out, but my hand has been forced.
+Nexus collections do not rehost the file, so that's OK. (this message was originally written before collections existed)

 * Where did the log files go?
 - <My Documents>\My Games\Oblivion Remastered\OBSE\Logs\